pagopa/eng-lollipop-consumer-java-sdk/e2e/README.md

 Newman generates a detailed report in the "newman" folder, you can open it with your preferred browser

 ### Configuration
-The sample configuration can be changed with environment variables in the .env.dev files (or using a different .env file in the docker compose command)
+The sample configuration can be changed with environment variables in the .env.dev file (or using a different .env file in the docker compose command)

 The configurable variables are the following: